tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

      the activity data are labeled 'activity', the subject data are labeled 'subject'
   4) The processed data are reduced to only contain mean and standard deviation for each measurement.
-This is achieved by using grep to identify variables names containg '-mean(' or '-std(' and only selecting those columns for the reduced data base
+This is achieved by using grep to identify variables names containing '-mean(' or '-std(' and only selecting those columns for the reduced data base
   5) The data are merged in column direction using 'cbind'.
 The activity and subject data are put in front of the processed data: data ~ act_all + sub_all + data_all